btskinner/downloadipeds/README.md

 3. SPSS program file
 4. SAS program file

-### IMPORTANT NOTE
+# IMPORTANT NOTE

 The default behavior is to download **ALL OF IPEDS**.
 If you don't want everything, modify `ipeds_file_list.txt` to include only those files that you want.
-Simply erase those you don't want, keeping one file name per row.
+Simply erase those you don't want, keeping one file name per row or comment them out using a hash symbol (#).

 I try to keep `ipeds_file_list.txt` updated, but if I've missed a file or haven't updated in a while, just add the name of the file or files, one to a line.
-The downloading script ignores lines starting with hashes (`#`), so you can add notes or better section headers to the file if you want.
+Since the downloading script ignores lines starting with hashes, you can add notes or better section headers to the file if you want.

 You also have the option of whether you wish to overwrite existing files.
 If you do, change the `overwrite` option to `TRUE`.
 The default behavior is to only download files listed in `ipeds_file_list.txt` that have not already been downloaded.

-## To Run
+# To Run

 For the default options, run the script `downloadipeds.R` as is.
 It will create subdirectories as needed to store data and program files.
 You may wish to place the folder in its own directory.
 Just make sure that `ipeds_file_list.txt` is in the same directory.
 For example, let's say you place both files in a directory called `ipeds`: